NWChemEx/TensorWrapper/docs/source/background/einstein_summation_convention.rst

 Making the observation that indices which are summed over only appear on one side of the equation.
-We can define a "generalized Einstein summation convention" which says that if an index only appears on side of an equation it is implicitly summed over.
+We can define a "generalized Einstein summation convention" which says that if an index only appears on a single side of an equation it is implicitly summed over.
 Note that this also relaxes the "pair" restriction so summing over a row of a matrix to form a vector, *i.e.*,

 .. math::